heistp/irtt/README.md

 Definitely (in order of priority)...

-- Print a nicer message for bad duration values.
 - Experiment with disabling garbage collector
 - Add a flag to disable per-packet results
 - Review programmatic panics so someone couldn't use one to bring the server